PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 ![Problems](../images/blog/feature-flags-as-a-service/problems.png)

-Using feature flags as a service doesn’t mean everything is perfect.
-There are often issues with the worry areas.
+Using feature flags as a service doesn’t mean everything is perfect and there are other issues that may arise.
 Design can be poor, services can go down, and integrations can disappoint.

 What using feature flags as a service means is that these issues are largely off your plate.
 You can focus on building a great product, and that is what a [feature flag as a service provider like PostHog](/feature-flags) is all about supporting.